-Five Ecommerce & Fraud Trends to Expect in 2019
+Five Ecommerce and Fraud Trends to Expect in 2019

 What does 2019 have in store for eCommerce and CNP fraud?

-So what does 2019 have in store?
-Here are five trends omni-channel retailers and online merchants should keep an eye on to help strategize and to protect their bottom line.
+What does 2019 have in store for our industry?
+Here are five eCommerce and fraud trends that omnichannel retailers and online merchants should keep an eye on to protect their bottom line.

 1. Emerging markets: The eCommerce battleground

-This past summer, Walmart paid $16B to acquire a majority stake in Flipkart, an Indian eCommerce company.
-The Indian digital market is projected to more than double in volume by 2022, and this was a brilliant move by Walmart to capitalize on this activity.
+This past summer, Walmart acquired a majority stake in Flipkart, an Indian eCommerce company.
+Experts anticipate that the Indian retail eCommerce market will more than double in volume by 2022, and this was a brilliant move by Walmart to capitalize on this activity.
 In fact, Amazon reportedly made Flipkart an almost identical offer.
 To build their own presence in the region from the ground up would take Walmart years, and with Alibaba and Amazon making their own plays, Walmart couldn’t afford to wait around.

 2. More consumers will turn to alternative payment methods

 Accepting payment from apps such as Venmo and Zelle is a good way to capture more market share and drive loyalty among younger shoppers.
-These P2P payment methods are becoming the go-to for mobile-first consumers (an estimated 40.4% of smartphones in the US will have a P2P app installed in 2019).
-Forward-thinking retailers who cater to millennials – such as Lululemon, Footlocker and Forever21 – are already giving shoppers the ability to complete their purchase using mobile payment apps.
+P2P payment methods growth is driven by mobile-first consumers (an estimated 40.4% of smartphones in the US will have a P2P app installed in 2019).
+Forward-thinking retailers who cater to millennials – such as Lululemon, Footlocker, and Forever21 – are already giving shoppers the ability to complete their purchases using mobile payment apps.

 Offering new payment options requires merchants to update their fraud review practices – fraudsters often test newly launched payment and shopping flows in the hopes of uncovering vulnerabilities and loopholes.
 By analyzing mobile-specific data, and taking into account shopping preferences and fraud patterns unique to mCommerce, retailers can ensure good customers enjoy a streamlined shopping experience while bad actors are blocked.

-Both eCommerce retailers and their customers stand to benefit from increased use of automation.
+Both eCommerce retailers and their customers stand to benefit from the increased use of automation to boost omnichannel success.
 Many merchants today are setting up flows to automatically delist products that are out of stock (and alert marketing to stop promoting these products on social media).
 We’re also not far from an age where fully automated fulfillment and shipping centers will be the norm for online retailers.
 Merchants will benefit from drastically reduced operational costs, while consumers will get faster delivery, and no ‘item not in stock’ messages.

 4. Merchants will get better acquainted with referral abuse

 Taking advantage of promos is not a new concept.
 Even back when merchants were offering coupons in newspapers, people were forging them, or going dumpster diving for extra copies.
-But eCommerce promotions, while a valuable tool for online merchants, are particularly vulnerable to all sorts of abuse.
+But while eCommerce promotions can be a valuable tool for online merchants, they are particularly vulnerable to all sorts of abuse.

-One of the most common methods is referral abuse.
+One of the most common methods is promo abuse fraud.
 As the name suggests, these scams target promotions that reward customers for referring their friends.
-One MO is to create fake shopper accounts, and refer these nonexistent people, in exchange for store credit.
+One MO is to create fake shopper accounts and refer these nonexistent people, in exchange for store credit.
 And if the terms and conditions require the referred customer to purchase something, these phony accounts can place orders, and then cancel or return them.

 Why do we expect to see more such attacks in 2019?
 Well, coupons aren’t going anywhere (and merchants certainly shouldn’t stop offering them), but techniques for abusing them are getting more sophisticated.
 For example, some coupon codes can be hacked by using bots – an operation quite similar to the credential stuffing mentioned below.